patcito/post-to-pr/README.md

 - You need to create a github app
 - You need a supabase account

- On your Supabase account, you need to create a table with the following table:
+ On your Supabase account, you need to create a database with the following table:

 ```sql